What measures have been taken so far to protect the residents and staff?

 How do we isolate in a care home and prevent the resident from deteriorating emotionally and physically?

-Our Director of Memory Care and Activities has provided guidance to all our homes on supporting residents to keep well while in isolation.
-This includes a ‘My Isolation Plan’ for every resident, detailing the resident’s routine of preferred meaningful activities in order to provide a sense of purpose.
+Our Director of Memory Care and Activities has provided guidance to all our homes on supporting residents to keep well while in their room.
+This includes a plan’ for every resident, detailing the resident’s routine of preferred meaningful activities in order to provide a sense of purpose.
 Activities are planned to support some physical action with chair-based exercises; window-based activities for maximum access to daylight and sunshine and also a range of stimulating 1:1 activities, including quizzes, word searches, poems, colouring pages, crosswords, short stories, and copies of the Daily Sparkle.

 Can family members and friends be with residents at end of life?

-Yes, we are restricting this to 2 persons but we would support you to be with your loved one if they were end of life
+Yes, we are restricting this to two people but we would support you to be with your loved one if they were end of life

 Are we still allowing new residents into our homes?